AeliaDev/cazan.js/docs/events/popups.md

 # cazan popups

-Cazan provides a system of popups for simplify I/O interactions with the user.
+Cazan provides a system of popups to simplify I/O interactions with the user.

 ## Using the events.io API